 - It depends on the outcome of our fight.
-For now, it is risky because the tickets were issued by the same warrior; who will probably keep shooting that beam of light at Joe’s car.
-I’d advise Joe to try to find parking elsewhere until the issue is resolved
+For now, it is risky because the same warrior issued the tickets, who will probably keep shooting that beam of light at Joe’s car.
+I’d advise Joe to try to find parking elsewhere until the issue is resolved.

-It is critically important to take super-duper photographs immediately after the ticket is issued to persuade a parking ticket judge you did not park in the crosswalk.
+I recommend taking photographs of your car immediately after you find the New York parking ticket.
+These photos will help persuade a parking ticket judge that you did not park in the crosswalk.

 The applicable NYC parking rules and definitions

 Crosswalk: Unmarked crosswalk.
-That part of a roadway, other than a marked crosswalk, which is included within the extensions of the sidewalk lines between opposite sides of the roadway at an intersection
+That part of a roadway, other than a marked crosswalk, which is included within the extensions of the sidewalk lines between opposite sides of the road at an intersection

 VC50: Stopping, standing, or parking in a crosswalk is prohibited.
 Note: Crosswalks are not always identified by painted street markings